5 Roadblocks That Suffocate Your Guitar Teaching Business

 This creates 3 problems:

-You waste a lot of time trying to keep your teaching schedule full.
-(This is the time you could use to provide value to your current students.)
+- You waste a lot of time trying to keep your guitar teaching schedule full.
+(This is the time you could use to provide value to your current guitar students.)

-- You struggle to earn the money you can and should be earning as a guitar teacher.
+- You struggle to earn the money you can and should be earning with guitar teaching.

 If your average student stays with you for less than 2 years, you have a big opportunity to improve your guitar teaching business very quickly.